princygarg/Entry_Management_System/README.md

 -   An email is sent to the visitor about the passcode so that if he forgets the passcode, he will check it.
 ---
 -   **Visitors can add host email or our system will assign a host which has minimum visitors at that time to that visitor automatically.**
--   An email is sent to the host about the details of that visitor accordingly.
+-   An email and SMS are sent to the host about the details of that visitor accordingly.
 ---
 -   For check-out click on the **‘Visitor Check-out’** button and then he has to enter his email ID with the passcode.
--   An email is sent to the visitor about his check-out details.
+-   An email and SMS are sent to the visitor about his check-out details.